phenotypic/ProbeOSX/README.md

 ## Limiting factors

-IOS: Since IOS 8, a [new feature](https://www.theverge.com/2014/6/9/5792970/ios-8-strikes-an-unexpected-blow-against-location-tracking)has been in place to mitigate the privacy issues related to Wi-Fi scanning:
+IOS: Since IOS 8, a [new feature](https://www.theverge.com/2014/6/9/5792970/ios-8-strikes-an-unexpected-blow-against-location-tracking) has been in place to mitigate the privacy issues related to Wi-Fi scanning:

 Android: To prevent your Android devices from leaking their PNL, you can install Wi-Fi Privacy Police](https://github.com/BramBonne/privacypolice) from the Play Store.